Javascript must be enabled for the correct page display

 The Board of Jewish Education has been an integral part of the vibrant Chicago Jewish community for over a century.
 Across the decades, we have continually evolved to meet the dynamic needs of the Jewish community.

-Today, our reach extends far beyond Chicago, serving Jewish learners from all over the nation.
-Our website is a comprehensive hub, offering a wealth of activities designed to provide deep insights and personalized connections to Jewish wisdom.
-Whether you are an experienced educator or new to the field, JTeach.org equips you with engaging and interactive lessons.
+Looking ahead, we have expanded across North America, aiming to serve even more Jewish learners from every corner of the nation.
+Our website is now a more comprehensive hub, offering an abundance of activities designed to deepen insights and foster personalized connections to Jewish wisdom.
+Whether you are an experienced educator or just beginning your journey, JTeach.org will be ready to equip you with engaging and interactive lessons that bring the future of Jewish education to life.

 Our offerings include a wide range of traditional and contemporary topics that extend beyond the classics, delving into the pressing issues facing the Jewish community in the 21st century.
 Through our Challenge and Response section, Torah and Mitzvot resources, and cutting-edge Professional Development ideas, we aim to ignite and cultivate a positive Jewish experience.